AL-FATIHAH

 In some instances, lens material can fall INTO the back cavity

-.
+(vitreous cavity) of the eye.
 Often small pieces of posteriorly

 dislocated lens material are well tolerated by the eye without problems.